nathaponb/hellonathapon/README.md

 ### Hi there, I'm Nathapon 👋

-## I'm a Developer, Photographer
+## I'm a Web/Mobile Developer, Astro-Photographer

-- 🌱 I mainly focus on Mobile App. dev with React Native, Robotic, Data Science with Python,  Web dev with Typescript and Game dev with C#/Unity
-- 🥅 2022 Goals: Master Typescript, Python, Go, C#

 ### Connect with me: